Democrat Party Racism -Part 1

 • 1956: Democrat Theophilus Eugene “Bull” Connor, who defended segregation, forced the raid of the home of black Reverend Fred Shuttlesworth and had 3 of his minister colleagues arrested for the false charge of vagrancy.

-• 1957: Republican President Dwight Eisenhower signs the Civil Rights Act on Sept.
+• 1957: Republican President Dwight Eisenhower signed the Civil Rights Act on Sept.
 9 1957 making it illegal to suppress another’s right to vote.

-• Democrats reject and begin filibustering the Civil Rights Act to water down the rights of blacks.
+• Democrats rejected and began filibustering the Civil Rights Act to water down the rights of blacks.

-• Democrats make it difficult for blacks to vote in many southern states and started requiring literacy tests.
+• Democrats made it difficult for blacks to vote in many southern states and started requiring literacy tests.

 • 1959: Republican and First Asian Senator, Hiram Fong, from Hawaii.